NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

            * With PFL enabled, setting your own stripe layout may   reduce I/O performance for your files and the overall I/O   performance of the file system.
            * If you have already used "lfs setstripe" commands   documented below, you should probably remove the striping   that may have already been set.
 Here are the steps that   should be followed if you have any directories that had   explicitly set non-default striping:

 #.
-Remove all "lfs setstripe" commands from your scripts#.
-Run the following command which changes the stiping back   to default for each of the directories on which you may   have set striping:   *lfs setstripe -d <dir>*#.
+Remove all "lfs setstripe" commands from your scripts
+#.
+Run the following command which changes the stiping back to default for each of the directories on which you may have set striping:   *lfs setstripe -d <dir>*
+#.
 Open a `<help ticket https://rdhpcs-common-docs.rdhpcs.noaa.gov/wikis/rdhpcs-common-docs/doku.php?id=submitting_help_request>`_  with the subject like "/scratchX/<portfolio>/<project>   striped directories".
 We will examine the files and   assist with migrating files to an optimal layout if necessary.

 .. rubric:: Userspace Commands

-Lustre provides a utility to query and set access to thefile system.
+Lustre provides a utility to query and set access to the file system.
 For a complete list of available options:

 ::